grokify/ringcentral-sdk-ruby/docs/usage/voice/Click-To-Call.md

 ### Retrieving a List of Valid RingOut Caller ID Numbers

+Note: The Caller Id number used in a RingOut call is set in the Online Account Portal (https://service.ringcentral.com) under the extension `RingOut from Web` setting.
+This is available by logging into the Online Account Portal and navigating to: `Settings` > `Outbound Caller ID` > `By Feature` > `RingOut from Web`.
+If you need to set the Caller Id value in a call, consider using RingCentral's WebRTC capability.

-To retrieve a list of numbers for Caller ID, use the `extension/phone-number` endpoint and then selecting the phone numbers with the `CallerId` feature.
+To retrieve a list of numbers that can be used for Caller ID, use the `extension/phone-number` endpoint and then selecting the phone numbers with the `CallerId` feature.
 A common UX for this is to present a drop down element to allow the user to select a phone number to send from.

 To retrieve a list of phone numbers, make a `GET` request to the `extension/phone-number` endpoint as follows: